jonahlivingston/File-Structure-Component/README.md

 2. go into respository and install dependencies (npm install)
 3. To run tests use command 'npm test'
 4. To view the program in your browser
-    a) in one terminal window enter the project directory and do 'npm build' which uses webpack to create the bundle
+    a) in one terminal window enter the project directory and do 'npm run build' which uses webpack to create the bundle
-    b) in a different terminal window do 'npm start'
+    b) in a different terminal window go into the project directory and then do 'npm start'

 5. Then go to [http://localhost:1337/](http://localhost:1337/) to make sure everything is working correctly.